wduquette/molt/notes/journal.md

     *   https://users.rust-lang.org/t/takewhile-iterator-over-chars-to-string-slice/11014
     *   Tried this in repo `slice-parse`.
 Works like a charm.
     *   Wrote a quick blog post: https://wduquette.github.io/parsing-strings-into-slices/.
+*   Working out my parsing infrastructure:
+    *   See char_star.rs, list2.rs, which contain my experiments.
+    *   Can't use `Peekable<Chars>`, as it doesn't support `as_str`.
+Damn, that's annoying.
+    *   Implementing peeking is tricky.
+        *   Tried something and backed it out because it was getting complicated and I couldn't be sure I was getting it right.
+    *   Can we do without it by marking before we peek, with `backup` as a last resort?
+        *   Maybe?
+    *   Some alternatives to what I'm trying:
+        *   Parsing functions:
+            *   Like nom: given a `&str`, return two `&str`, the token and the next character.
+            *   Seems like it would involve creating a new Chars iterator in each function, though.

 ### 2019-08-03 (Saturday)
 *   Converting Value to use OnceCell.